Searching for the best things to do in Bratislava?

 There is no fee to enter St Martin’s Cathedral in Bratislava.
 Its gothic inspiration is unparalleled.

-There is however a very small fee to tour the underground Crypt and catacombs.
+There is however a small fee to tour the underground Crypt and catacombs.
 Cardinals, archbishops, and members of royal families are buried there.

 5) Add Pink And Pretty Primate’s Palace To Your Things To Do In Bratislava List